gtap-dev/css/README.md

   * on-board new staff regularly;
   * have a number of codebases that developers dip in and out of.

-  Whilst styleguides are typically more suited to product teams—large codebases on long-lived and evolving projects, with multiple developers contributing over prolonged periods of time—all developers should strive for a degree of standardisation in their code.
+  Whilst style guides are typically more suited to product teams—large codebases on long-lived and evolving projects, with multiple developers contributing over prolonged periods of time—all developers should strive for a degree of standardisation in their code.

-  A good styleguide, when well followed, will
+  A good style guide, when well followed, will

   * set the standard for code quality across a codebase;
   * promote consistency across codebases;